 I love grocery shopping.
 I go almost every day.
 Choosing fresh produce makes me happy, as does finding dinner at the salad bar once or twice a week.
 Comparing prices at the five different grocery store chains near me so I don’t overpay for anything is a fun challenge.
 I like chatting with the cashiers.

 I have thousands of rules about how to live my life.
 We all do.
-They’re kind of like computer coding we’ve written for ourselves that helps us decide how to interact with the world, and our individual combinations of rules we’ve chosen are part of what makes us unique.
+They’re kind of like computer coding we’ve written for ourselves that helps us decide how to interact with the world, and the individual combinations of rules we’ve chosen are part of what makes us unique.

 Many of these rules have been with us since childhood, a time when adults played a huge role in helping us decide what rules to adopt.